Television in Argentina: Over-the-air commercial television networks

+International networks

 Cable and satellite television

 In the late 1950s, broadcast television coverage did not reach most of the cities of the country.
 That is why a group of entrepreneurs decided to let households from all the provinces have access to television, which was a privilege of Buenos Aires and a handful of cities across the country.

 The first milestone of cable television was in November 1963, when a closed-circuit television service was developed in the neighborhood of Villa Cabrera in Córdoba that had a range of 4 kilometers.
 This was followed by the project Sonovisión in Salta, which between 1963 and 1965 reached to 700 subscribers.
 These initiatives were replicated quickly, through closed-circuits and community antennas.
 It is estimated that, by 1966, there were already about 30 systems running, and most of them were assembled with technology national manufacture; and, by 1970, there were already 31 cities with cable television systems.

 Later, after almost a decade of commitment to the development of the sector, closed-circuits and community antennas got the recognition of the government through the "National Telecommunications Law", sanctioned in 1972.

 In the 1980s, cable television system reached 1,000 operators, with an estimated number of 300,000 subscribers in Buenos Aires and 2 million subscribers across the country.

 During the 1990s, satellite television began operating across the country with the arrival of companies such as DirecTV.

 In 2007, the government authorised the merging of the two biggest cable television companies in the country: Cablevisión and Multicanal, making it the biggest provider of cable television with the owning of 47 percent of the market.

 Cable television has become the most used type of delivering, with 73.2 percent of households having a cable provider.
 Meanwhile satellite television only reaches 10.2 percent of households across the country.